ga-wdi-boston/wdi_7_jquery_demo_ajax/Readme.md

 ## Startup the Rails JSON Articles API/Service.
  Make sure you have the Articles API running on port 3000.

+(clone only if you don't already have it)
 1.  ``git clone git@github.com:ga-wdi-boston/wdi_6_rails_lab_api.git``

 2.  ``cd wdi_6_rails_lab_api``